dunglas/mercure/README.md

 ### Terminology

 * Publisher: a server that exposes resources to a subscriber (typically a website or a web API)
-* Subscriber: a client application that subscribes to real time updates (typically a Progressive Web App or a Mobile App)
+* Subscriber: a client application that subscribes to real-time updates (typically a Progressive Web App or a Mobile App)
 * Hub: a server that handles subscription requests and distributes the content to subscribers when the corresponding resources have been updated (a Hub implementation is provided in this repository)